List of Neapolitan monarchs

 The following is a list of rulers of the Kingdom of Naples, from its first separation from the Kingdom of Sicily to its merger with the same into the Kingdom of the Two Sicilies.

 Kingdom of Naples (1282–1501)

 House of Anjou

-In 1382, the Kingdom of Naples was inherited by Charles III, King of Hungary, great grandson of King Charles II of Naples.
-After this, the House of Anjou of Naples was renamed House of Anjou-Durazzo, when Charles III married his first cousin Margaret of Durazzo, member of a prominent Neapolitan noble family.
+In 1382, the Kingdom of Naples was inherited by Charles of Durazzo, King of Hungary, great grandson of King Charles II of Naples.
+After this, the House of Anjou of Naples was renamed House of Anjou-Durazzo, when Charles married his first cousin Margaret of Durazzo, member of a prominent Neapolitan noble family.

 House of Valois-Anjou (disputed)

 Joanna of Naples had refused to name her enemy Charles of Durazzo as heir to the Neapolitan throne despite him ending up succeeding her anyway.
 If Charles' line was ignored, the subsequent heirs would be the descendants of Margaret, Countess of Anjou, a daughter of Charles II of Naples; the line pointed to the kings of France of the House of Valois.
 Joanna chose this line, though she named as heir, her second cousin once removed, Louis of Valois-Anjou, the second son of King John II of France, in order to avoid a personal union with France.

 As Charles III had already seized the Neapolitan throne, initially the House of Valois-Anjou only had an empty claim.
 One of their members, Louis II, succeeded in ruling Naples for a time.

 Time as claimant instead of actual rule will be shown in italic.